Why Is It So Bad??

 For our present discussion we will start with this definition of what a MONEY (or MONETARY) SYSTEM is.

-''An arrangement of closely related functions, authorities and responsibilities within a country which regulate the creation, flow and extinguishment of money for the purpose of making possible the orderly creation and distribution of goods and services." (from Thoren and Warner's )
+''An arrangement of closely related functions, authorities and responsibilities within a country which regulate the creation, flow and extinguishment of money for the purpose of making possible the orderly creation and distribution of goods and services." (from Thoren and Warner's Truth in Money Book )

 The present monetary system accomplishes many of these functions quite well.
 The problem is one of simple math: eventually the system will implode from an overload of debt (both public AND PRIVATE) and a corresponding shortage of money with which to pay off that debt.
 This is accomplished through the fractional reserve deposit expansion system, and it produces a phenomenon that was clearly described in mathematical detail by Thomas Jefferson and John Taylor.
 In his famous "Earth Belongs to the Living" letter written to James Madison in 1789, Jefferson also connects debt based economies with extractive land use practices which, by "eating up the usufruct", impairs the right of succeeding generations to share equitably in earth's natural resources.